tier4/driving_log_replayer/docs/use_case/perception.en.md

     },
     "criteria1": {
       // result of criteria 1.
-If the Ground Truth and the recognition objects do not exist "NoGTNoObj": "Number of times that the Ground Truth and the recognition objects were filtered and could not be evaluated.", }
+If the Ground Truth and the recognition objects do not exist "NoGTNoObj": "Number of times that the Ground Truth and the recognition objects were filtered and could not be evaluated."
+    }
   }
 }